VishalKumar-S/VishalKumar-S.github.io/_pages/about.md

     url: https://www.linkedin.com/in/vishal-kumar-s-095491247/
 ---

-Hi, it's Vishal Kumar here - A Data Science and Machine Learning Enthusiast on a journey to transform data into insights.
+Hi, it's Vishal here - A Data Science and Machine Learning Enthusiast, pursuing 2nd Year in B.Tech Artificial Intelligence and Data Science on a journey to transform data into insights.
 With a passion for problem-solving and a commitment to innovation, I specialize in leveraging data-driven solutions to unlock the full potential of businesses.
 Let's embark on this data-driven adventure together.